 The nature of the Fall Protection System depends on the situation.
 A Fall Protection System can be any of the following:

 - A Guardrail System which consists of railings that can be installed at the edge of a construction site, roof or wherever possible to prevent a fall from occurring.

-- Safety Net Systems which is a netting system that is able to either catch a falling item or reduce the velocity which it is falling.
+- Safety Net Systems a netting system, that is able to either catch a falling item or reduce the velocity which it is falling.
 These fall protection devices can be used effectively throughout the construction of industrial framed buildings.

-- Fall Arrest Systems such as a full body harness are often used to stop workers mid fall and prevent them from hitting the surface below.
+- Fall Arrest Systems such as a full body harness is often used to stop workers mid-fall and prevent them from hitting the surface below.

 - Fall Restraint Systems such as work positioning devices prevent workers from travelling to the edge of a building or structure and are perfect for when a Guardrail System isn’t feasible.

 - Warning Line Systems warn employees that they are approaching an unprotected roof side or edge.

 After You Have a Fall Protection Device In Place:

 Any work at heights needs to be properly supervised, planned and not carried out in dangerous weather conditions.
 If an appropriate Fall Protection System is not used properly or installed properly it can be disastrous.
 Some of the consequences of not having a properly installed, maintained and implemented fall protection system, include workers feeling unsafe, injury and in the worst-case fatality.